jadecobra/python_tdd_exercises/source/exception handling.rst

     import module
     import exceptions

-  the terminal now gives us a :doc:`ModuleNotFoundError`
+  the terminal now gives usa :doc:`ModuleNotFoundError`

 * create a file called ``exceptions.py`` in the ``{PROJECT_NAME}`` folder, and the terminal updates to show an :doc:`AttributeError`
 * update ``exceptions.py`` with the name of the attribute called in the test, and the terminal updates to show a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ since I have not defined ``raises_exception_error`` in ``exceptions.py``